DA6IjY6jgHT8Z/aws_connect/README.md

 ## Issues
 Provisioning a number for Connect
+Getting the following errors requiring support.
+Getting a trial support subscription but it takes 2 weeks for them to activate it after it is requested.
+Requested on 7/29.
 - "We couldn't claim your phone number - Phone number not available: +17015783673.
 Try again with a different available number"
 - "We couldn't claim your phone number - The allowed limit for claimed phone numbers has been exceeded for your instance"